www.thornwalker.com/ditch/linkscontents.htm

 ARI ... promotes the essence of the neocon agenda, dressed up in Objectivist verbiage.
 This betrayal of Ayn Rand, by the last of her former associates, could hardly be more perverse.

-The Objectivist Center.
+The Atlas Society (formerly The Objectivist Center).
 Featuring the writings of "renegade" David Kelley, this site is highly unofficial.
 But the renegadism of the site seems to extend only so far: a glance at the home page (on May 2, 2006) revealed quite a few anti-Islamic articles listed but no anti-Zionist or even antiwar articles.

 Racial realists, ethno-analysts, revisionists